 In this course students undertake language analysis in a cultural context, including the relationship between language, culture and thought.
 It presents an anthropological perspective on various linguistic and cultural systems, with special emphasis on those of Asian, Chicano/Latino, African-American, American Indian and Anglo-American peoples.
 Students are introduced to the implications of linguistic and cultural differences in work and classroom situations.

-MnTC (GELS): Global Perspective Goal (08), Hist/Soc/Behav Sci Goal (05), Upper Division Liberal Studies Goal (LS)
+MnTC (GELS): Hist/Soc/Behav Sci Goal(o5), Global Perspective Goal(o8), Upper Division Liberal Studies Goal(LS)